OverviewGeographical classification: Corsica - Corse > Bavella Massif > Punta di Rinaghju

-Punta di Rinaghju is a reddish tower in the shape of a “totem”, overlooking the right-hand side of road D268 Solenzara – Col de Bavella, when you’re following it towards the pass.
+Punta di Rinaghju is a reddish tower in the shape of a “totem”, overlooking the right-hand side of road D268 Solenzara – Col de Bavella, when you’re following it from Solenzara to the pass.
 The tower is not showy, but its South Face is an incredible rocky building, extraordinarily carved, with high quality “Bavellian” granite.
 A very fine route - seeming more difficult then it really is - had been realized on this face.

 Getting ThereROAD ACCESS TO BAVELLA PASS

 - From Bastia (Corsica eastern coast) follow the road RN 198 to Solenzara; less then 1 km. before Solenzara turn to right and follow the road D268 to Bavella Pass (km.
 130 from Bastia).
 About 10 km. before reaching the col park the car in a pull-out nearby the Rinaghju Bridge.

 - From Aiaccio (Corsica western coast) follow the road RN 196 to Petreto, then the road N852 to Aullene, Quenza and Zonza (km.
 90 from Aiaccio).
 From Zonza follow the road D268 to Col de Bavella.

 The cliff is situated on the left along the NE side of the road D268 nearby the Rinaghju Bridge (Renaju IGN) between Col de Bavella and Bocca di Larone.
 Froma Bavella Pass follow down the road D268 along the NE side towards Solenzara for about 10 km., reaching the Rinaghju Bridge.
 After the bridge look for the road-sign “Aire de regroupement en cas d’incendie”.
 Park the car in a pull-out.
 From here the track to the cliff is starting.

 WALKING APPROACH TO THE CLIFF